 The animal ambassadors at Myrtle Beach Safari are virtual celebrities.
 They make regular appearances on the Late Show and have starred in big-name blockbusters like Ace Ventura, Dr. Doolittle (fun fact: Eddie Murphy is scared of animals), and a number of commercials.
 If you’ve seen any sort of animal on the silver screen, it’s very likely it came from Myrtle Beach Safari.
 The trainers have produced shows with National Geographic, Animal Planet, and all the major networks to showcase these majestic creatures in all their glory, which certainly lends itself to their credibility as premier animal experts.

-What is the Wild Encounters Tour at Myrtle Beach Safari Like?
+What is the Animal Tour at Myrtle Beach Safari Like?

 You’re ushered into an immaculate safari lodge that looks just like you stepped into Africa.
 There are video screens highlighting the team’s conservation efforts and shows the animals have been featured on.
 You’re given Cuban coffee and the ground rules are explained.
 The liger appears through the glass window, signaling the start of the adventure.
 For almost five hours, you’re paraded around the compound in your photo group to different habitats in what I can only describe as part animal show (with some truly terrible puns), part animal meet and greet.